letchupkt/MobiRat/README.md

 </p>

 <p align="center">
-  <b><i>Note:</i></b> The developer provides no warranty with this software and will not be responsible for any direct or indirect damage caused by the usage of this tool.
-Dogerat is built for educational and internal use only.
+  <b><i>Note:</i></b> The developer provides no warranty with this software and will not be responsible for any direct or indirect damage caused by the usage of this tool. erat is built for educational and internal use only.
 </p>

 <p align="center">